 7. Lipstick Plant

-Although not commonly grown as a houseplant, lipstick plant can be grown indoors.
-It requires constantly warm temperature and humid surrounding to grow and thrive.
-Here is more on how to grow lipstick plant.
+Although not commonly grown as a houseplant, lipstick plants can be grown indoors.
+It requires a constantly warm temperature and humid surroundings to thrive.

 12. Cape Primrose